MaxGruebmeyer/c-webserver/README.md

     - Watch out for buffer overflows
     - Do we need to support Auth of some sort?
 - Use the webserver to host an actual website
+- Perftest the shit out of it (& compare with other webservers)